alok/notational-fzf-vim/README.md

 " String.
 Default is first in directory list. let g:nv_main_directory = g:nv_directories[0]

+" Dictionary with string keys and values.
+Must be in the form 'ctrl-KEY':
+" 'command' or 'alt-KEY' : 'command'.
+See examples below. let g:nv_keymap = {'ctrl-s': 'split ',
+                    \ 'ctrl-v': 'vertical split ',
+                    \ 'ctrl-t': 'tabedit ',
+                    \ })

+" String.
+Must be in the form 'ctrl-KEY' or 'alt-KEY' let g:nv_create_note_key = 'ctrl-x'

+" String.
+Controls how new note window is created. let g:nv_create_note_window = 'vertical split'

 " Boolean.
 Show preview.
 Set by default.
 Pressing Alt-p in FZF will toggle this for the current search. let g:nv_show_preview = 1